James Dyson

-Sir James Dyson (born 2 May 1947) is an inventor from the United Kingdom, industrial designer, farmer, and business magnate who founded the Dyson company.
+Sir James Dyson (born 2 May 1947) is an English inventor, industrial designer, farmer, and business magnate who founded the company Dyson.
 He is best known as the inventor of the bagless vacuum cleaner, which works on the principle of cyclonic separation.
 In the Sunday Times Rich List 2023, he was the fifth-richest person in the United Kingdom, with an estimated family net worth of £23 billion.
-As of March 2025, Forbes lists Dyson's net worth as $13.3 billion.
+As of September 2026, Forbes lists Dyson's net worth as $15.1 billion.

 Dyson served as the Provost of the Royal College of Art from August 2011 to July 2017, and opened a new university, the Dyson Institute of Engineering and Technology, on Dyson's Wiltshire campus in September 2017.

 Early life and education

 James Dyson was born on 2 May 1947 in Cromer, Norfolk, one of three children of Janet M. (née Bolton) and Alec William Dyson.
 He was named after his grandfather, James Dyson.
 His father died of prostate cancer when he was nine years old and he described his childhood home as 'penniless' after his father's death.
-He was nonetheless educated at Gresham's School, an independent boarding school in Holt, Norfolk, from 1956 to 1965, due to the Headmaster agreeing to pay his school fees.
+He was nonetheless educated at Gresham's School, an independent boarding school in Holt, Norfolk, from 1956 to 1965, due to the headmaster agreeing to pay his school fees.
 At school he excelled at long-distance running, and said he learned determination from it.

 Dyson spent a year, 1965–1966, at the Byam Shaw School of Art, choosing the school because of its excellent reputation under principal Maurice de Sausmarez's leadership.
 Dyson credits de Sausmarez's guidance and teaching with inspiring him to become a designer.
 In 2015 Dyson spoke at the opening of a retrospective exhibition of de Sausmarez's work at the University of Leeds, speaking of the great influence the artist and former principal had on him and his career.

-He studied furniture and interior design at the Royal College of Art between 1966 and 1970, before moving into engineering.
+He studied furniture and interior design at the Royal College of Art between 1966 and 1970, before moving into product design.
 It was while attending the Royal College of Art to study fine art that he transferred to industrial design, partly because of the tutorage of structural engineer Anthony Hunt.

 Early inventions

-In 1970, Dyson helped to design the Sea Truck while studying at the Royal College of Art.
-His first original invention, the Ballbarrow, was a modified version of a wheelbarrow using a ball instead of a wheel and was featured on the BBC's Tomorrow's World television programme.
-Dyson persisted with the idea of ball instead of wheel and invented the Trolleyball, a trolley that launched boats.
+In the early 1970, Dyson helped to design the Sea Truck while studying at the Royal College of Art.
+His first original invention, the Ballbarrow, was a modified version of a wheelbarrow using a ball instead of the usual wheel and was featured on the BBC's Tomorrow's World television programme.
+Dyson persisted with the idea of a ball instead of a wheel and invented the Trolleyball, a trolley that launched boats.
 He designed the Wheelboat which could travel at speeds of 64 kilometres per hour (40 mph) on land and water.